solectrus/configurator/src/templates/readme/en/2-prerequisites-local.md

 Docker Compose version v2.25.0
 ```

+An older version might work as well.
+Some OS like Synology DSM only support older Docker versions.
+In most cases, this is fine.

-If you don't have Docker installed, follow the [official instructions](https://docs.docker.com/engine/install/debian/) to install.
+If you don't have Docker installed, please follow the [official instructions](https://docs.docker.com/engine/install/debian/) to install.

 Don't forget to add your user to the `docker` group, so you don't need to use `sudo` for every Docker command.